mewmix/TrackAny1/Design_Considerations.md

 # Normal Use
 ## (Person being tracked)
 1. Automatic login using localStorage and JWT.
-Then redirect to dashboard.
+Then redirect to personal map to ensure tracker is working.

 ## (Person doing the tracking)
 1. Automatic login using localStorage and JWT.
-Then redirect to dashboard.
+Then redirect to favorite group or user map.